meysam-motaharfar/Olist-SQL-Project/README.md

 # Project Overview

+This project focuses on performing an Exploratory Data Analysis (EDA) using SQL on the publicly available Olist e-commerce dataset from Kaggle.
+The dataset contains information about orders, customers, sellers, products, payments, and reviews from a Brazilian e-commerce platform.
+The goal is to extract meaningful insights by analyzing customer behavior, sales trends, product performance, and order dynamics.

 # Dataset Source and Overview

 For this analysis, I used the publicly available Olist dataset from Kaggle, which can be found[here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 Below is the schema illustrating the relationships between the tables: